gardener/gardener/docs/proposals/23-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

 different mode of autoscaling (e.g. vertical-only, where HVPA is only used to stabilize VPA behavior), and it is advantageous from project execution perspective to address them as a separate concern.

+The scaling approach hereby proposed may be suitable for scaling the `virtual-garden-kube-apiserver` and `gardener-apiserver` components, which are part of the virtual garden cluster control plane.
+Scaling those components is outside the scope of this GEP.

 ## Proposal
 ShootKapi HVPA is replaced by individual HPA and VPA.
 Undesirable interference between HPA and VPA is avoided through the use of sufficiently independent driving signals.
 HPA is driven by the rate of HTTP requests to kube-apiserver.
 VPA is